 One of these small differences, however, tripped me up early in my stay.

 Then I saw a university student.
 Why are the shops all closed?
-He explained that (unlike in the USA where there are all-night grocery stores, or Malaysia where grocery stores are open late at night) all shops in Germany (in 1989) closed at 6 p.m.
+He explained that (unlike in the USA where there are all-night grocery stores, or Malaysia, where grocery stores are open late at night) all shops in Germany (in 1989) closed at 6:00 p.m.

 But he didn’t leave it at that.
 He took me back to his room and shared his supper with me.
-Not only that, he took out a knife and cut off half his bar of soap, half his cheese and half of his bread.
-He gave it all to me so that I would be able to shower and have breakfast the next morning!
+Not only that, he took out a knife and cut off half his bar of soap, and gave me half his cheese and half of his bread.
+He gave it all to me so I would be able to shower and have breakfast the next morning!